Here’s some timely mortgage Q&A: “Do mortgage modifications work?”

 Well, it’s not as hard as it may seem; apparently a combination of lower monthly payments, along with principal forbearance or forgiveness will get the ball rolling and make for more sustainable payments moving forward.

-After all, if a homeowner can’t make their $2,000 a month housing payment, why would we expect them to make a $2,500 payment?
+After all, if a homeowner can’t make their $2,000 a month housing payment, why should we expect them to make a $2,500 payment?
 That makes absolutely zero sense.

-Unfortunately, more stringent underwriting will probably also reveal that foreclosure is simply the only answer for many, especially those who are in no shape to make reduced payments on a severely underwater home.
+Unfortunately, more stringent underwriting tied to loan mods may also reveal that foreclosure is simply the only answer for many, especially those who are in no shape to make reduced payments on a severely underwater home.